 There are also several online gallery sites that you can use to sell photography prints online.
 With this type of site, you have no control over what printer they use or how your work is presented.
 The benefit, on the other hand, is that there is far less work for you to do.
 You upload your work and enter descriptive and keywording details.
 The photos get added to their catalog, and you get a percentage of sales.
 It's easy, but it may not get you the best results possible.

 Once you've picked the type of prints you want to sell, you can get down to choosing the actual photos.
 While you can sell anything, you want in your store, focusing on your core strengths as a photographer is a winning strategy.
 Photographers shoot many subjects throughout their careers, but chances are one particular set of your photos will work best to put fine art photography prints for sale.

 As discussed in more detail below, choices like this should be covered by your business plan.
 Look at things like what photographs produce the most interest among your customers and what the best niche you can fill successfully.
 If you're going to sell your photos locally, which ones make the most sense?
 This isn't a choice about which photos are your favorites; it is a choice about which ones have the best market.
-Of course, your favorite photographs are probably your best photographs, so sometimes you might get lucky.
+Of course, your favorite photographs are probably your best photographs, so sometimes you might get lucky and get an order of a single print as a photo collage.
 But as a general rule, all choices made in your business should be made analytically, with a targeted market and good placement plan.